 I am a big fan or Terrierman's Blog.
 Patrick Burns is a world renowned breeder of Jack Russel Terriers and has done extensive research in canine health including vaccines, intestinal worms, heartworms and antibiotic treatments for canines.
 Better yet, he freely shares all of this research in his blog.
 I am not going to re-write his blog here but rather provide you with the link to his site because KNOWLEDGE IS POWER!
 Do your own research and discuss your pet's care with your Veterinarian.

-We worm the puppies at 2, 4, 6 & 8 weeks of age with Pyrantel Pamoate.
-Our Vet recommends the puppies be de-wormed every 2 weeks for 8 weeks or 4 times.
-Starting monthly heartworm prevention, with Pyrantel added, at 10 weeks of age will ensure ongoing monthly protection.
+We worm the puppies at 2, 4, 6, 8 & 10 weeks of age with Pyrantel Pamoate.
+Starting heartworm prevention, with Pyrantel added, at 12 weeks of age will ensure ongoing monthly protection.

 Our adult dogs receive Ivermectin with Pyrantel every month as part of their Heartworm prevention.
 The adult dogs also receive an annual de-worming with the use of Fenbendazole, which kills all canine worms.

-We treat our dogs with Fiproguard Flea & Tick squeeze-on monthly the same date they are given their heartworm preventative ONLY IF THEY NEED IT...we do not dose our dogs year round with these chemicals.
-We do not have a flea problem, however, if one should arise we would first treat with food grade Diatomaceous Earth (D.E.).
+We treat our dogs with Fiproguard Flea & Tick squeeze-on monthly the same date they are given their heartworm preventative ONLY IF THEY NEED IT...we do not dose our dogs year round with these chemicals as the topical flea and tick medication (as well as the oral pills) are damaging to a dog's liver and nervous system.
+We do not have a flea problem, however, if one should arise we would first treat with food grade Diatomaceous Earth (DE).

-Fiproguard is the generic (and much cheaper) version of Frontline’s Top spot (and works just as good).
-Wolf Creek Ranch has shared extensive information about D.E. and we highly recommend that you use this non-poisonous and effective treatment before reaching for the chemical treatment of fleas and ticks.
+Wolf Creek Ranch has shared extensive information about DE and we highly recommend that you use this non-poisonous and effective treatment before reaching for the chemical treatment of fleas and ticks.

 We believe that providing the highest quality nutrition is paramount in the growth and development of our puppies.
 We feed, and recommend, only premium adult and puppy formulas.
 We raise our puppies and breeding dogs on ProPac Ultimates.
 It is a NATURAL, Large Breed puppy formula made by Midwestern Pet Foods, which can be purchased at online pet stores and local Tractor Supply stores.
 ProPac Ultimates is a No Corn, No Wheat, No Soy dry dog food that has ideal Carbohydrate and Fat levels for optimal nutrition, growth and development.
 The puppies are fed ProPac Ultimates Large Breed puppy formula because it contains the proper Calcium & Phosphorus ratio to help large breed puppies avoid growth issues such as Hip Dysplasia, Elbow Dysplasia and Panosteitis (Pano).
 Our adult LGDs are fed Wholesomes Large Breed formula.
 The adults receive a combination of both Wholesomes and the Large Breed puppy formula during the cold winter months.